Despite pandemic, White House will still host Fourth of July event this year

 On Friday, the White House announced the "Salute to America" planned celebration will still take place on the South Lawn and the Ellipse on July 4.
 Beyond music and remarks from the president, the event is also set to have a military flyover and "spectacular fireworks" to go off over the National Mall, similar to 2019's event.

-Last year's "Salute to America" celebration caused the National Park Service to redirect at least $2.5 million in visitor feeds to help cover the costs, drawing criticism from democratic lawmakers like Mayor Muriel Bowser, who penned a letter demanding he reimburse the District of Columbia for the costs surrounding his inauguration and the Fourth of July Salute to America event.
+Last year's "Salute to America" celebration caused the National Park Service to redirect at least $2.5 million in visitor fees to help cover the costs, drawing criticism from democratic lawmakers like Mayor Muriel Bowser, who penned a letter demanding President Trump reimburse the District of Columbia for the costs surrounding his inauguration and the Fourth of July Salute to America event.

+A Capitol Fourth will also hold their 40th-anniversary presentation for the Fourth of July.
+The event will be held virtually this year due to COVID-19.
+It will not be held on the West Lawn of the U.S. Capitol, but will instead be pre-taped without a live audience, PBS announced.

+The event will be co-hosted by actor John Stamos and recording artist Vanessa Williams.

 RELATED: Congressional leaders tell Trump to pay DC back for 'Salute to America,' inauguration costs